CR manifold: The Levi form and pseudoconvexity

 In dimension 3, a non-perturbative set of conditions that are CR invariant has been found by Sagun Chanillo, Hung-Lin Chiu and Paul C. Yang that guarantees global embeddability for abstract strongly pseudo-convex CR structures defined on compact manifolds.
 Under the hypothesis that the CR Paneitz Operator is non-negative and the CR Yamabe constant is positive, one has global embedding.
 The second condition can be weakened to a non-CR invariant condition by demanding the Webster curvature of the abstract manifold be bounded below by a positive constant.
 It allows the authors to get a sharp lower bound on the first positive eigenvalue of Kohn's Laplacian.
 The lower bound is the analog in CR Geometry of the André Lichnerowicz bound for the first positive eigenvalue of the Laplace–Beltrami operator for compact manifolds in Riemannian geometry.
 Non-negativity of the CR Paneitz operator in dimension 3 is a CR invariant condition as follows by the conformal covariant properties of the CR Paneitz operator on CR manifolds of real dimension 3, first observed by Kengo Hirachi.
 The CR version of the Paneitz operator, the so-called CR Paneitz Operator first appears in a work of C. Robin Graham and John Lee.
 The operator is not known to be conformally covariant in real dimension 5 and higher, but only in real dimension 3.
 It is always a non-negative operator in real dimension 5 and higher.

 One can ask if all compactly embedded CR manifolds in $\Complex^2$ have non-negative Paneitz operators.
 This is a sort of converse question to the embedding theorems discussed above.
 In this direction Jeffrey Case, Sagun Chanillo and Paul C. Yang have proved a stability theorem.
 That is, if one starts with a family of compact CR manifolds embedded in $\Complex^2,$ and the CR structure of the family $J_t$ changes in a real-analytic way with respect to the parameter $t,$ and the CR Yamabe constant of the family of manifolds is uniformly bounded below by a positive constant, then the CR Paneitz operator remains non-negative for the entire family, provided one member of the family has its CR Paneitz operator non-negative.
 The converse question was finally solved by Yuya Takeuchi.
 He proved that for embedded, compact CR-3 manifolds that are strictly pseudoconvex, the CR Paneitz operator associated to this embedded manifold is non-negative.

-There are also results of global embedding for small perturbations of the standard CR structure for the 3-dimensional sphere due to Daniel Burns and Charles Epstein.
-These results hypothesize assumptions on the Fourier coefficients of the perturbation term.